sodadata/docs/soda/new-documentation.md

 <br />

+#### January 13, 2023

+* Updated Soda Agent for GKE documentation so that the instructions for [using a file reference for a Big Query data source connection]({% link soda-cloud/add-datasource.md %}#use-a-file-reference-for-a-big-query-data-source-connection) use a Kubernetes secret instead of an Kubernetes ConfigMap.

 #### January 11, 2023
 * Added documentation for the ability to create and use [check attributes]({% link soda-cl/check-attributes.md %}).
 * Adjusted documentation for [adding dataset attributes]({% link soda-cloud/organize-datasets.md %}) to correspond with the new check attributes feature.